iamnoah/writeCapture/README.md

 Fortunately for you, difficult is not impossible, and writeCapture.js has already written (and extensively tested) the difficult part for you.
 All you have to do is give it the offending evil HTML and it will return nice clean HTML, safe for injection into the document.
-And it does it all in less than 1.6k when Packed and Gzipped.

 # Usage #